Shape-Guided Diffusion with Inside-Outside Attention: Experiments

-\textbf{Ablations} In~\autoref{tab:test} we ablate our method without Inside-Outside Attention (Ours w/o IOA) and with Inside-Outside Attention (Ours).
-We demonstrate that the mechanism is a critical component of our method, providing a 9.5 point and 10 point increase in KW-mIoU in the MS-COCO Shape and Inferred Shape settings respectively.
+\textbf{Inferred Shape} Next, we demonstrate that our method also works on automatically inferred masks (\autoref{fig:automatic-mask}).
+We compare against our most competitive baseline, vanilla P2P and P2P adapted for local image editing using the inferred mask (P2P + Shape).
+P2P often produces edits that look nothing like the source image (see~\autoref{fig:intro}), so annotators rate it as the worst overall image \textit{editing} method (see ~\autoref{fig:human_test100}).
+In fact, the method often produces simple images with a prominent single object, which significantly deviates from the distribution of complex, multi-object MS-COCO images.
+As a result, as seen in~\autoref{tab:test} these types of images achieve the worst FID scores with unusually high CLIP scores because these types of images tend to maximize text-image alignment scores, at the cost of faithfully preserving content in the real image.
+In contrast, our method is rated by annotators as the best image editing method for 43\% of samples, 2.7x more than the most competitive baseline P2P + Shape (see ~\autoref{fig:human_test100}).
+We also outperform P2P + Shape in all automatic metrics in~\autoref{tab:test}.\\ \textbf{Ablations} In~\autoref{tab:test} we ablate our Inside-Outside Attention mechanism (Ours w/o IOA vs. Ours).
+The mechanism is a critical component of our method, providing a 9.5 point and 10 point increase in KW-mIoU in the MS-COCO Shape and Inferred Shape settings respectively.
 Ours w/o IOA performs better than all baselines on all metrics, except P2P + Shape (only P2P and our method use inversion), demonstrating how DDIM inversion is another critical component.
-In the Supplemental we also ablate the use of DDIM inversion, guidance scale hyperparameters, and the use of a soft vs. hard shape constraint on the self-attention maps.
+In the Supplemental we also ablate the effect of DDIM inversion, guidance scale hyperparameters, and a soft vs. hard shape constraint on the self-attention maps.